-Parameter Description Get IP From Select the get IP from option here.
-Options to choose from are: Static - Enter the IPv4 address of this interface manually in the fields provided.
-DHCP - This interface will obtain IPv4 information automatically from the DHCP server located on the local network.
-IP Address Enter the primary IPv4 address for this interface here.
-Mask Enter the primary IPv4 subnet mask for this interface here.
+Parameter Description State Select to enable or disable the IPv4 interface global state.
+IP MTU Enter the MTU value here.
+The range is from 512 to 16383 bytes.
+By default, this value is 1500 bytes.
+IP Directed Broadcast Select to enable or disable the IP directed broadcast feature here.
+This parameter is used to enable or disable the conversion of IP directed broadcasts received by the interface to physical broadcasts when the destination network is directly connected to the Switch.
+Description Enter the description for this entry here.
+This string can be up to 64 characters long.
+Get IP From Select the get IP from option here.
+Options to choose from are Static and DHCP .
+When the Static option is selected, users can enter the IPv4 address of this interface manually in the fields provided.
+When the DHCP option is selected, this interface will obtain IPv4 information automatically from the DHCP server located on the local network.
+IP Address Enter the IPv4 address for this interface here.
+Mask Enter the IPv4 subnet mask for this interface here.